Crave-Worthy Vegetable Quesadillas

 Here in the United States, we are used to seeing quesadillas made with flour tortillas and almost always see them filled with some sort of cheese.
 In Mexico, where quesadillas originated, the type of tortilla used and whether or not there is cheese involved depends on where you are.

 These quesadillas are excellent with flour or corn tortillas and the cheese is optional, although, we do love the gooey texture it adds.
+(I also love swapping the cheese for this vegan queso).
 The veggies are also easily swapped in or out based on what you have on hand.
 In fact, these were originally inspired by a farmer’s market stand in Seattle.
 The Patty Pan Cooperative sells their tortillas, other goodies and absolutely delicious veggie quesadillas, using fresh vegetables from the other stands at the market.
 This means that the veggie blend changes from week to week.
 So use what you have in the fridge or what is seasonal.
 I’ve shared some tips for using different veggies below.

 What isn’t optional is the spice blend used when cooking the vegetables.
 We like the veggies to be super flavorful and find that this spice blend does the trick!
 We mix together: